Galina Korchuganova: Flight career

 After graduation, Korchuganova began working at Ramensk Avionics Construction Bureau as an engineer.
 She flew planes for sport, but dreamed of becoming a professional test pilot – a job not open to Soviet women at the time.
 When the Soviet paramilitary organization DOSAAF began searching for female space flight candidates in 1962, Korchuganova was included in a shortlist of 18 candidates, although she didn't make it into the next phase of selection.

 In 1965, Korchuganova set a world aviation record with a Yak-32 jet on a 100 km closed circuit track.
 One year later, she competed at the World Aerobatic Championship in Moscow and won gold in the women's individual competition, becoming the first women's world aerobatics champion.
 Media gave her the nickname "the mistress of the sky".
 Now, at last, Soviet officials permitted Korchuganova to become a test pilot.
 She initially struggled to obtain the necessary formal support for her training, facing reluctance from male pilots who were unwilling to work with a woman, but aviator Valentina Stepanova Grizodubova – who worked as head of the Science Research Center of Flight Test – stepped in and supported Korchuganova, and the young test pilot graduated from the Kirovograd flight school in 1969.

 Korchuganova went on to achieve 42 world aviation records in multiple types of aircraft, including two YAK-40 world records with cosmonaut Svetlana Savitskaya in 1980.
 Korchuganova became proficient in more than 20 types of aircraft and gradually advanced from the rank of 5th class test pilot to 2nd class.
-By the end of her flying career in 1984, she had accumulated more than 4000 hours of flight time, including 1500 hours as a test pilot.
+By the end of her flying career in 1984, she had accumulated more than 4,000 hours of flight time, including 1,500 hours as a test pilot.

 She worked at the Museum of Aviation and Astronautics (музее авиации и космонавтики) in Moscow following her retirement.

 Aviatrissa

 After the end of the Soviet Union in the early 1990s, Korchuganova grew concerned about the lack of support and opportunities for women in aviation; she saw many of her peers being encouraged to take up jobs in unrelated fields, their skills as pilots dismissed.
 In 1992 Korchuganova founded Aviatrissa, the first Russian aviation club for women.
 She took on the role of president, and under her leadership club membership gradually grew from 13 to 550.

 Aviatrissa organized five international aviation forums over the years, welcoming participants from France, Israel, Estonia, the United States, and various countries of the former Soviet Union.
-In 1998, Aviatrissa members celebrated the 60th anniversary of a record-breaking flight across Russia by Grizodubova, recreating it themselves with two planes that took off from Tushino.
+In 1998, Aviatrissa members celebrated the 60th anniversary of a record-breaking flight across Russia by Grizodubova, recreating it themselves with two planes, one Russian and one American, that took off from Tushino.
+The flight was named Bridge of Wings.